Somayyah/website/content/posts/file_permissions_in_Linux_and_sudo.md

 - group permissions are "--x", only execute.
 - other users permissions are "rw-", read and write.

+>> Note : the "x" permission bit can sometimes show as "s" or "t", for now let's focus on "x" in the execution bit

 ### How To Change Linux Permissions

 We change the permissions using the command [chmod](https://linuxize.com/post/chmod-command-in-linux/) which uses two types of notations: